-- 6. The directors' statement required by Item 21.1 of Annexure 1 includes the directors' opinion on "solvency" as at the end of the last financial year as to whether there are reasonable grounds to believe that the franchisor will be able to pay its debts as and when they fall due. - 7.
-The auditor's responsibility is to form and express an opinion on the directors' statement made pursuant to Item 21.1 of Annexure 1.
+- 6. The directors' statement required by Item 210.1 of Annexure 1 to the Franchising Code includes the directors'ir opinion on "solvency" as at the end of the last financial year as to whether there are reasonable groundare reasonable grounds to believe that the franchisor will be able to pay its debts as and when they fall due. - 5.7.
+The auditor's direct responsibility is to form and express an opinion on the directors' statement made pursuant to Item 210.1 of Annexure 1 to the Franchising Code.
 The substance of this responsibility is similar to that assumed by a company auditor in relation to the "solvency" statement by directors which forms part of the directors' declaration under Section 295(4) of the Corporations Act 2001 (the "Act"), and on which the auditor forms an opinion and reports, as a component of the financial report, under the Act.
-For audits under the Act, the auditor's opinion on the directors' solvency statement is derived from, and is integral to, the audit process related to forming an opinion on the financial report and the appropriateness of the going concern basis in accordance with ASA 570 Going Concern.
+For audits under the Act, the auditor's opinion on the directors' solvency statement is derived from, and is integral to, the audit process related to forming an opinion on the financial report and the appropriateness of the going concern basis in accordance with ASA 570 Going Concern. - 8.
+In the case of an audit under the Act, the auditor's responsibility is to consider the appropriateness of the going concern basis (defined for financial reporting purposes) in the context of the audit of a financial report.
+The auditor therefore considers the going concern assumption under ASA 570 (including solvency) for the "relevant period", being the period from the date of the auditor's current report to the expected date of the next auditor's report on the financial report for the next period.